ezzat223/Computer-Vision_Image-Filtering./README.md

-# Task 1 computer vision team 13
+# Computer Vision Image Filtering
 ## Requirement

 Use the package manager [pip] to install: